CIT28/files/w8/lost-letter.md

     - *** Query 1 ***
     - There should be a total of 5 commits and here is a link to the results of having a correct query for each one. [link](results.txt)

-## Lost Letter - Static and Nested Queries
+## Lost Letter - Static and Nested Subqueries

 ### Static Queries